 2. Nuts and Seeds

-After pure fats and oils, nuts and seeds are the highest caloric density food we eat.
-Nuts and seeds are high in unsaturated fat and offer a small amount of protein and fiber.
-Snack on mixed nuts and add to cereals, pasta, and rice meals.
-The highest calorie nut is the Macadamia.
+After pure fats and oils, nuts and seeds are the highest caloric-density foods we eat.
+They are high in unsaturated fat and offer a small amount of protein and fiber.
+Snack on mixed nuts and add them to cereals, pasta, and rice meals.
+The highest-calorie nut is the Macadamia.

 Calorie Density of Nuts (Varies).
 See the complete list.